4 Tactics You Can Use to Make Your Sponsored Content More Engaging

 If your sponsored content has a link to a YouTube video that can play right in a user’s feed (most can), it generates a 75 percent higher share rate on average, meaning a better chance of your content going viral.
 And that means thousands more people talking about you and your company.

 4. A post that’s just helpful to the job seeker

 It doesn’t always have to be about selling your company.
-There’s a lot of value by sponsoring content that is helpful to job seekers.
+There’s a lot of value in sponsoring content that is helpful to job seekers.
 If the public starts seeing your LinkedIn page as a valuable content producer, it’ll both build the popularity and likeability of your page.

 Because this type of marketing is relatively new, there are no set-in-stone best practices for companies to employ.
 That said, there are some emerging trends, and the company that starts to perfect those first is going to start reaping the benefits of top-tier talent.

 To receive blog posts like this one straight in your inbox, subscribe to the blog newsletter.